It all began back in 1895

 The story behind the name

-Papyrus is the etymological root of the word “paper”, meant to evoke associations with ancient Egypt – a culture widely recognised as the cradle of western civilisation.
-The Papyrus reed itself was the raw material for the first paper as we know it in the western hemisphere.
+Papyrus is the etymological root of the word “paper”, meant to evoke associations with ancient Egypt - a culture widely recognized as the cradle of western civilization.
+The papyrus reed itself was the raw material for the first paper as we know it in the western hemisphere.
 Papyrus also triggers associations with the tradition of thinking, writing, printing and sharing thoughts and ideas across times and distances.